beginning of content

 How is gout diagnosed?

-If your doctor suspects gout, they may take a sample of fluid from the joint with a thin needle and send it to a laboratory for tests.
+Your doctor may take a sample of fluid from your painful joint.
+They will use a thin needle and send the fluid to a laboratory for tests.
 If you have gout, the laboratory will report urate crystals in the fluid.

-X-rays aren’t usually used to diagnose gout.
-If you have recurrent attacks of gout, your doctor may refer you for an x-ray to assess if any damage has been done to the affected joint.
+X-rays aren't usually used to diagnose gout.
+If you have recurrent attacks of gout, your doctor may refer you for an x-ray to see if any damage has been done to your joints

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.